Next Generation

 PhD opportunities

-Projects for October 2025 start will be advertised here in early November 2024.
+Available projects for October 2025 intake will be advertised here at the end of November.

 Our ambition